Lindeneg/MouseflowReport/README.md

 However for every 10.000th recording, a new GET request have to be exercised, where a response can take seconds to be received.
-The estimated runtime, for n amount of recordings with an arbitrary response time of 4 seconds is:
+The estimated runtime, for n amount of recordings with an arbitrary response time of 4 seconds for each request, is:

 ```
 totalRunTimeInSec         ~= ((n / 10000) * 4) + (n * 0.0000549978)